huwan/PaperRenamer/README.md

 **Available packages**

-- Download the newest DMG file from the releases page [here](https://github.com/huwan/PaperRenamer/releases).
+- Download the latest DMG file from the releases page [here](https://github.com/huwan/PaperRenamer/releases/latest).
+Choose between Paper Renamer and Paper Renamer Daemon depending on your requirements.
+For background renaming of papers without a GUI, right-click on PDF files and select "Open With Paper Renamer Daemon."
 - Open the DMG file by double-clicking it, which will display a Finder window.
 Drag the app icon to your Applications folder to install.

 **Manual build and installation**